 Strategy 1: Get a Competing Offer First

 The single most effective tactic is walking into a bank with a written offer from another lender.
-An online lender's term sheet showing 18% APR is leverage to get your community bank to offer 11%.
-Banks will often match or beat competitive rates for borrowers they want to keep.
-This works even if you prefer the bank — getting the competing offer is the point, not necessarily taking it.
+An online lender's 18% APR term sheet gives you leverage to get your community bank to offer 11%.

 Strategy 2: Deepen the Banking Relationship